toolset-one/todolist/README.md

-# todolist
+# Todolist
-A simple todolist.
+A tiny todolist app.